Neighbourhood Plan

 Presenting the Farrington Gurney Parish Council's neighbourhood plan status and documents.

 A local neighbourhood plan is a tool created under the Localism Act 2011 in England, which gives parish and town councils a direct role in shaping the development of their community.
-Farrington Gurney Parish Council is creating its own plan with the help of external experts and a cross-section of village volunteers.
+Farrington Gurney Parish Council has created its own plan with the help of external experts and a cross-section of village volunteers.
 Here’s how it helps a parish council influence planning in its area:

 - Community-led vision